Introduction

 PowerMonitor

 The main acquisition class.
-Connects to an EQ Wave sensor, reads 10/12-cycle power quality measurements, and writes them to Parquet files.
+Connects to an EQ Wave sensor over TCP, reads 10/12-cycle power quality measurements, and writes them to timestamped Parquet files with automatic file rotation.

 from equser.pmon import PowerMonitor